MattX/OPMORL-2.0/README.md

 and attack, defense and use mixins produce special results when the object is used to attack, when an attack is received, and when the object is used, respectively.
 An object can have at most 2 mixins.

-100 items will be available on each game.
+100 items types will be available on each game.

 ### Monster generation

 Monsters also have a magic class, used to determine weakness/resistance.
+Contrary to items, they are predefined.

 ### Combat

-### Special levels / backstory?
+## TODO

+1. Inventory management
+2. Raytracing algorithm for LOS and combat
+3. Monster generation and movement
+4. Combat implementation

 ## Mixins reference

-Mixins that are available to monsters are indicated by (MON).

 ### Background mixins